babarrett/mitosis-docs/mitosis-README.md

 The little + and - icons next to the battery pads refer to the pad on the same side rather than indicate the battery orientation.

-In the left keyboard half the battery is positive up, and the right, the battery is positive down!
+NOTE: In the left keyboard half the battery is positive up, and the right, the battery is positive down!

 The CR2032 batteries are not rechargeable.